nahidmbstu/FullStackEngineerChallenge/README.md

 `npm start `

-this is not a full solution , but a demo version . static data is used in many places with actual API call.There is lot of scope for Improvement.
+this is not a full solution , but a demo version . static data is used in many places with actual API call.There is lot of scope for Improvements like Make a global Store using Redux, UI Component Testing using JEST, Mock api call using Sinon

 **_ Basic Description _**